PaoloMazzon/Astro/docs/TiledIntegration.md

 method with the desired map filename. [load](./classes/Level.md#load) returns a map of every tile layer in the map as a `Tileset`, with which you may do as you like.
 The load method automatically creates all objects in the map, as well as automatically sets their x/y position and provides them with a map containing all the extra data they had in Tiled.
+Additionally, if a width and height value is set in the Tiled editor, the entity will automatically be given a rectangular hitbox with the same width/height.

 ## How To Use Tiled
 There are some things you need to do on Tiled's side so that Astro knows how to load the map